talha1896/Arch2hack/README.md

 ```

 ## Usage
 This script provide two options
 - {1} lxde Desktop + basic apps + hacking tools
 - This option is useful for Arch minimal installation because it will install everything from scratch from drivers to fully working Desktop.

 - {2} hacking tools only
 - It wil install hacking tools only.suitable for other Arch base distros like manjaro or garuda.

+# Note
+Before running this script it is recommended to Enable multilib repository.
+you can ebable by removing #comments from pacman.conf file located at /etc/pacman.conf as sudo user.